 To file a chemical hair straightener lawsuit against the manufacturer, you must meet the following criteria:

-• You must have used a chemical hair relaxer regularly, which includes using the product a minimum of four times per year.
+- You regularly used a chemical hair relaxer, using it a minimum of four times per year.

-• You should have been diagnosed with either uterine, ovarian, or breast cancer.
+- You have been diagnosed with uterine, ovarian, or breast cancer.

 Working with a hair relaxer attorney will help you prove that your cancer diagnosis resulted from the company’s failure to provide safe products.
 Medical record reviews play a crucial role in establishing the case.
 LezDo TechMed, a medical record review company primarily serves for attorneys across the U.S.